 Credit Cards & PayPal

-So once arrived in the Philippines it is good to have a working mobile phone.
+Before you arrive in the Philippines, we advise you to bring with a working mobile phone.
 Filipinos are world champions in sending text messages and you can only profit from that while traveling.
-Smart or Globe are the main provider and a SIM card is very cheap to buy.
+Smart and Globe are the main providers, and a prepaid SIM card is very cheap to buy.

 What to do

 The island got famous due to the Threshers Sharks.
 At the dive site, Monad Shoal, a sunken island, you have a 90% guarantee to see the Thresher Sharks during an early morning dive.

 That’s why the number one activity on Malapascua is, scuba diving.
 If you are already a diver or if you want to do a dive course or maybe you are interested in a trial day, let us know, and we can arrange this for you.